Ocean Nomads at the Cross-Re-Tour Workshop in Riga

 It was great to meet others working on maritime and water-based innovation.
 A few highlights:

-• EcoMarine Malta (Malta) – BLUE TIDE: A digital platform to promote sustainable marine ecotourism through interactive, educational, and gamified content.
+• EcoMarine Malta (Malta), BLUE TIDE: a digital platform to promote sustainable marine ecotourism through interactive, educational, and gamified content.

 Some other operators blend maritime offers into broader sustainable tourism concepts, though not as their main focus.